mattiashem/app-delivery/README.md

 And more

-## The stages
+## The Stages
-To make in more clear and easy.
-The course is devided into 3 stages Build , Deploy and Run.
+App Delivery (something) is broken down in three stages; Build, Deploy and Run.

-In the build stage we learn how to setup a local dveelpoing enviroment and the basics in programming.
-In the stege deploy we learn how to deploy and test our applications.
+In the Build stage, students will learn how to setup a local developing environment and the basics in app programming.

+In the Deploy stage, students will learn how to deploy and test their applications.

-In the stage run we work on our applications to make in run and scale.
+In the Run stage, students work on our applications to make them run and scale.

 ### Build
 Its all starting with the code.
 Here we work in setting the foundation correcnt and then start making our app.